 Hill’s first collection, The Imagined Field, was an excellent debut, and he’s refined his talent here.

 The Switching/Yard, poems by Jan Beatty.
 Pittsburgh: University of Pittsburgh Press, 2013.

-Anyone who’s ever ridden on a train has found themselves staring out the window and wondering at what we saw.
+Anyone who’s ever ridden on a train has found himself staring out the window and wondering at what he saw.
 The landscape, the towns we pass, the people; all evoke stories.
-IN her most recent collection, Beatty has written some of these stories.
+In her most recent collection, Beatty has written some of these stories.
 Beatty’s focus is on urban images, especially train yards and manufacturing.
 “California Corridor” gives us a view of Beatty’s world: